 Aromatics: diced (or halved) onion, whole garlic cloves and bay leaves.
 Salt is added at the end only.

-It's VERY important to sort beans and give them a good rinse before before cooking them.
+It’s VERY important to sort the dried beans and give them a good rinse before before cooking them.

 Sort out any small stones, broken, wrinkled, or otherwise misshapen beans.
 I find that black beans are more notorious for stones than other varieties of beans; probably because they are smaller.

 Everything goes into the slow cooker and covered with water.
 My slow cooker is large, so I can make 2 lbs or more at a time.
 I usually use around 6 cups of water for each pound of beans.
 That is more than enough water, but you don’t want to use too little water or the beans might absorb what water there is and burn.
 (This may or may not have happened to me a few times.)
 You can always drain them later.
 We like to ladle a bit of the cooking liquid with the beans onto rice–it’s very flavorful.
 If I make black bean soup, I will also reserve some of the cooking liquid.

 I typically cook beans on high for 3 hours, or low for 6+ hours.
 It varies a little if the beans are older or if I am cooking more than one pound at a time.
 I’m guessing different slow cookers might vary slightly by brand or size.